A theory for generalized morphisms and beyond: Basic notions for the case of multivariable (total) functions

 Suppose that a function $\phi :D\to {D}'$ maps each identity morphism in $D$ to an identity morphism in ${D}'$.
-Then $\phi $ is a covariant functor if and only if it is a $\theta$-morphism. \end{theorem} \begin{proof} By Example \ref{10.1.7},
+Then $\phi $ is a covariant functor if and only if it is a $\theta$-morphism. \end{proposition} \begin{proof} By Example \ref{10.1.7},

 and